5G Internet - the latest in ultrafast broadband technology

 - 26 GHz

-High-Band Gigabit-Capable 5G for the future – not available for several years
+High-Band Gigabit-Capable 5G – not available for several years

 High-band 5G is also most likely to be primarily used for corporate applications, where extremely high data communication speeds are needed within buildings, industrial estates or company campuses.